kyleh22/puigs/README.md

 Python: Version 3.7 or higher.
 Mac: Most macOS versions come with Python pre-installed, but it may be outdated.
 Install the latest version from Python.org or via Homebrew:
-Microsoft: Go to the python.org website to download it

 brew install python